-A CAT walks by in front of Newland in the dusky silence.
+A CAT walks by in front of him in the dusky silence.
 The lights start appearing in the various apartments; he looks up at the front of the building, watching Dallas shoes disappear into the lobby.
 Then he casts his eyes onto the fifth floor where he sees the lights come on.
-Nighttime starts settling into the space with a relaxing sigh.
+Nighttime starts settling in with a relaxing sigh.
 He stays rooted in place, watching the balcony.
 A light shines from Ellen's fifth floor balcony.
 Newland looks up with a start, is it her?

 Ellen's MANSERVANT who comes out to draw the awnings and close the shutters.
 Newland looks up resigned.
 His smile fades.

+NEWLAND It's more real to me here than if I went up.
 He smiles with tears in his eyes.
 He nods, breathes, and then gets up, and without looking at the balcony walks the streets back to his hotel.
 Newland never sees Ellen again.